philsturgeon/awesome-earth/README.md

 ## Zero Waste

 - [Clean Cult](https://www.cleancult.com/) - 🇺🇸 Cleaning supplies with zero-waste packaging, and a powerful clean that's better for you and the planet.
+- [City Harvest](https://www.cityharvest.org/) - 🇺🇸 City Harvest is New York City’s largest food rescue organization.
+They rescue food and deliver it to hundreds of food pantries, soup kitchens and other community partners.
 - [Rethink Food NYC](https://www.rethinkfood.nyc/) - 🇺🇸 We pick up unused, excess food from restaurants, farms, and other food purveyors to repurpose it into delicious and nutritious meals for under-served New Yorkers.
 - [Unverpakt](https://original-unverpackt.de/) - 🇩🇪 Zero packaging supermarket in Berlin. _Original Unverpackt hat sich als erster Supermarkt weltweit dem Zero-Waste-Lifestyle gewidmet._
 - [Plant-based Trash Bags](https://www.amazon.com/Plant-Based-Kitchen-Handles-Gallon/dp/B071JMFKM5/) - 🇺🇸 Made from Plant Based (sugar cane) materials instead of fossil fuel.